 Step 3: Admission & Enrollment

-ACCEPTANCE EMAIL — If you are admitted to Graduate Studies, you'll be emailed a Certificate of Admission, as well as important information.
+ACCEPTANCE EMAIL — If you are admitted to Graduate Studies, you'll receive an email of acceptance.
 International students will be contacted by the international student advisor from IHME.

 The ETS (GRE and TOEFL) institution Code for UNMC is 6896.